Amazing Rock n’ Roll Debuts

 4- Van Halen – Van Halen

-If rock n’ roll was dead in 1978, someone forgot to tell Van Halen.
+Disco was thriving and rock n’ roll was thought headed for extinction in 1978, someone forgot to tell Van Halen.
 Arguably, the most kick-ass debut album ever created and one that spawned a million wannabees.
 The influence of Van Halen is unmistakable and permeated every big hair band and corner of popular music for years to come.
 It all began with Van Halen’s mega debut.

 5- Bad Company – Bad Company